tunnll/tunnll.github.io/_includes/job-page-bottom.md

 [We are](/) a team with a flat organizational structure with each team member [doing tasks](http://tunnll.com) he or she really enjoys doing.
 Please, check out the [Open positions](/jobs/) page to know more about how our team works.

 Would like to know even more?
-You can read about what we do and how we do it by simply searching the Web for "Tunnll".
+You can read about what we do and how we do it by reading our [News](http://news.tunnll.com) and [Blog](http://blog.tunnll.com) pages or by simply searching the Web for "Tunnll".
 There is a quite a decent amount of news and mentions of Tunnll from various newspapers, media outlets and other sites.

 ### Whom we expect to see in the team